fedspendingtransparency/data-act-broker-backend/README.md

 * `InterfaceHolder` - Container that holds one interface for each database as a static variable to ensure that redundant connections are not created

 #### Test cases
-The current test suite for the validator may be run by navigating to the tests folder and running python runTests.py
+The current test suite for the validator may be run by navigating to the tests folder and running "python runTests.py".

 # Installation

 ## Requirements

 Data Act Validator is currently being built with Python 2.7.
+Before installing the Validator, please install the Data Act Core by following the [Data Act Core Installation Guide](https://github.com/fedspendingtransparency/data-act-core/blob/master/README.md)

 ## Install dependencies